jricaurte314-eng/jricaurte314-eng/README.md

 I’m a **Behavioral Data Scientist** passionate about transforming complex data into actionable insights that drive learning, engagement, and product performance.

-With a background in **Psychology** and hands-on experience in **data analytics, machine learning, and cloud-based pipelines**, I bridge human behavior understanding with advanced data science techniques.
+With a background in **Psychology** and hands-on experience in **data analytics, machine learning and cloud-based pipelines**, I bridge human behavior understanding with advanced data science techniques.

-Currently, I work at **UBITS** developing **People & Product Analytics solutions**, including automated ETL/ELT pipelines, interactive dashboards, and machine learning models for personalized recommendations using **Vertex AI**.
+Currently, I work at **UBITS** developing **People & Product Analytics solutions**, including automated ETL/ELT pipelines, interactive dashboards and machine learning models for personalized recommendations using **Vertex AI**.

 I’m also pursuing an **M.Sc. in Data Science** at *Pontificia Universidad Católica de Chile*.